We have two entities -

 You would think that the sensible thing to do was give up.
 But finally, there seemed some hope with some committed politicians creating breakthroughs, particularly in the energy sector.
 Almost over night, Kathmandu was receiving 24 hour electricity.
 And finally, the message was getting through to tourists that a community restaurant in Thamel with great food and an even better social cause, was worth a try.
 Being rated consistently within the top ten restaurants in Kathmandu on TripAdvisor two years running certainly helped.

 Sometimes difficult experiences create unexpected opportunities and Sarangi Veg’s response to the challenges was a classic example.
-Rather that give up, they decided to start a chef wear enterprise.
-They had after all, not been able to find good quality chef clothing for their staff.
+Rather that give up, we decided to start a chef wear enterprise.
+We had after all, not been able to find good quality chef clothing for their staff.
 At the same time the potential for overseas markets was very promising, especially in Australia where the government gives very generous tax concessions to charities.
-Starting ‘Sarangi Social Enterprise’ in Nepal as a ‘Profit Not Distributing’ company was the perfect solution to their financial challenges.
-They also registered with the Social Welfare Council of Nepal which would allow them to work with local NGO's.
+Starting ‘Sarangi Social Enterprise’ in Nepal as a ‘Profit Not Distributing’ company was the perfect solution to our financial challenges.
+We also registered with the Social Welfare Council of Nepal which would allow us to work with local NGO's.

-Very quickly they gained Hyatt Regency Hotel, one of the most prestigious hotels in Nepal as their first corporate customer and have been growing ever since.
+Very quickly we gained Hyatt Regency Hotel, one of the most prestigious hotels in Nepal as our first corporate customer and have been growing ever since.

 Creating a Charity in Australia

-It didn’t take long for them to realise that making a profit in Nepal would not be easy and that finding overseas markets for the products made in Nepal would be the most powerful way to create the income stream that they needed to grow our social enterprises in Nepal.
+It didn’t take long for us to realise that making a profit in Nepal would not be easy and that finding overseas markets for the products made in Nepal would be the most powerful way to create the income stream that we needed to grow our social enterprises in Nepal.

 On the 26 Feb 2017 Sarangi Social Enterprise was incorporated as an association in Australia, and so began the long process of becoming a registered charity.
-After researching the requirements themselves, they were very proud to be registered by the ACNC as a charity, within the subtype ‘Advancing Social or Public Welfare’ on the 16th Feb 2018.
+After researching the requirements themselves, we were very proud to be registered by the ACNC as a charity, within the sub-type ‘Advancing Social or Public Welfare’ on the 1st Oct 2017.

-Adding the subtype PBI (Public Benevolent Institution ) was the next big goal as it would give them endorsement as a DGR (Deductible Gift Recipient) with the ATO (Australian Tax Office).
-After five months of partnership building in Nepal they were finally approved on the 23rd May 2018.
+Adding the sub-type PBI (Public Benevolent Institution ) was the next big goal as it would give us endorsement as a DGR (Deductible Gift Recipient) with the ATO (Australian Tax Office).
+After five months of partnership building in Nepal we were finally approved on the 23rd May 2018.
 It was a day for celebration, as this opened the doors to powerful partnerships in Australia and would make it much easier to sell their Nepali made social enterprise products in Australia.